 Berkeley Law Dean Erwin Chemerinsky at an OLLI lunchtime speaker event

-OLLI Lectures showcase leading figures in their fields discussing some of the most pressing and provocative issues of our time.
-Recently, speakers have explored constitutional rights under the current court, breakthroughs in medical research, the science behind how to improve sleep, the global politics of waste, the state of American cinema, and more.
+OLLI Lectures showcases leading figures in their fields discussing some of the most pressing and provocative issues of our time.
+Recently, speakers have explored constitutional rights under the current court, breakthroughs in medical research, the global politics of waste, the state of American cinema, and more.
 OLLI Lectures are free and open to the public.

 Watch on YouTube